monikadoble7/Filpkart/README.md

 ## 📁 Project Overview

 This SQL project explores various insights about mobile phone products, pricing segments, discount trends, and customer ratings/reviews using SQL queries.
-It was created as a **Class 10-level educational project** for database and SQL learning.
+It was created as a for database and SQL learning.

 ---